Learn how to use poetry for kids to easily enhance learning by integrating subject areas.

-Poetry is something that I expose my little friends to all the time!
+Okay maybe writing poetry isn’t my future career, but I love using poetry for kids in the classroom!
+Poetry is something that I expose my little friends to all the time.
 Every chance I get, I use it!
 Science, math, shared reading–all the time.
 They always love it.
-Plus, reading it often helps build fluency.
-I just love poetry for first grade!

-When it comes to teaching poetry for first grade, we typically start with sensory poetry because it is easy for them to relate to and write.
+When it comes to introducing poetry for kids in first grade, we typically start with sensory poetry because it is easy for them to relate to and write.
 I like to start with something that the whole class can relate to–a lunch eat experience, a field trip, or a game in P.E.

 Here are a few examples that we made in class together.
 They always have so much fun being creative and food is a great place to start because so many of my students are familiar with the same foods.

 We began by be giving them a topic and then we brainstormed how that food looks, feels, sounds, smells, and tastes.
 We worked together to write the poem on chart paper.

 A FREEBIE to Help You Get Started

 Want to try this with your first graders?
 Go for it!
 Grab this FREEBIE to get your little ones started.